Why is my iPhone getting hot?

 -

-What happens when your iPhone gets hot?
+What happens when my iPhone gets hot?

 How to cool down your iPhone